Hardware and Software Platform Inference: Evaluation

-On the contrary, HSPI-LD achieves remarkable success in both quantization experiments and actual \GPU{} experiments. \Cref{tab:whitebox:llm-ld:quantization} shows the results of quantized \llama{}-3.1-8B, \mphi{}-3.5-mini, and \qwen{}-2.5-3B deployed in FP16, BF16, INT8-FD, and HQQ-4bit, with an accuracy over 99.5\% for each model.
-When extending to actual \GPU{}s, we first perform three initial experiments in~\Cref{tab:whitebox:llm-ld:real-gpus} to verify that HSPI-LD can distinguish between different \GPU{}s, arithmetic modes, and kernel implementations.
+On the contrary, HSPI-LD achieves remarkable success in both quantization experiments and real \GPU{} experiments.
+For quantized \llama{}-3.1-8B, \mphi{}-3.5-mini, and \qwen{}-2.5-3B deployed in FP16, BF16, INT8-FD, and HQQ-4bit, an accuracy of over 99.5\% for each model is achieved (See \Cref{tab:whitebox:llm-ld:quantization} in the appendix).
+For real \GPU{} experiments, we firstly perform three experiments in~\Cref{tab:whitebox:llm-ld:real-gpus} to verify that HSPI-LD can distinguish between different \GPU{}s, arithmetic modes, and kernel implementations.
 We then conduct a comprehensive experiment in~\Cref{tab:whitebox:llm-ld:real-gpus:all}, mixing all these factors.
 We treat this experiment as a classification task with 18 unique labels.
 Remarkably, HSPI-LD achieves an overall accuracy of 83.9\% (random guess accuracy = 5.6\%).
+We visualize the evident difference in logit bit distribution between RTXA6000 and A100 in~\Cref{fig:whitebox:llm-ld:a6000-vs-a100-fp16}.

 Note that HSPI-LD is suitable for language models given the size of LLMs.
 HSPI-LD only runs inference on the model, consuming much less memory.
 Besides, the collection of responses (logits) for each \GPU{} is independent, without the need of across-node communication.